oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 To use ZPR, it must be [enabled at the tenancy level](https://docs.oracle.com/en-us/iaas/Content/zero-trust-packet-routing/enable-zpr.htm).
 Note that once it is enabled, tenancy users and administrators cannot disable it.
 ZPR also requires a security attribute namespace.
 Core Landing Zone facilitates both the tenancy ZPR enablement and security attribute namespace creation with values assigned to two variables:

 - **enable\_zpr**: Whether ZPR is enabled as part of this Landing Zone.
 By default, no ZPR resources are created.
-- **zpr\_security\_attributes\_namespace**: The name of ZPR security attribute namespace, if created.
+- **zpr\_namespace\_name**: The name of ZPR security attribute namespace, if created.

 To enable ZPR during deployment using OCI Resource Manager UI, select _"Define Networking?"_ in the General section, then check _"Enable Zero Trust Packet Routing (ZPR)?"_.
-Best practice is to change the default name of the security attribute namespace to avoid conflicts with multiple Landing Zone deployments in the same tenancy.
+The default ZPR namespace name is the value of "Service Label" variable concatenated with the '-zpr' suffix, which can be overridden by any name of choice using 'Name of ZPR Namespace'.

 <img src="images/ZPR_enable.png" alt="ZPR enable" width="800"/>

-After Landing Zone deployment, you can create security attributes within the namespace and write policies using those attributes to control access to resources.
+Core Landing Zone creates ZPR policies as an extra layer of protection.
+But for ZPR policies to take effect, you should apply ZPR security attributes to supported resources, like compute instances and databases.
 See [Resources That Can Be Assigned Security Attributes](https://docs.oracle.com/en-us/iaas/Content/zero-trust-packet-routing/overview.htm#resources-assigned-security-attributes) for a list of resource types that support ZPR security attributes.

 # <a name="ways-to-deploy"></a>5.
 Ways to Deploy